Sathya4683/esp32Chatbot-server/README.md

 # or (on Windows)
 python main.py
 ```
-The server would now be running on http://127.0.0.1:8000 and would take use http://127.0.0.1:8000/convert route to input the recorded audio from the I2S microphone (eg:INMP441) of the microcontroller and returns the LLM response in an audio file (.wav) which can be played through speaker options such as I2S DAC Module (eg:MAX98357A).
+The server would now be running on http://127.0.0.1:8000 and would take use http://127.0.0.1:8000/convert route to input the recorded audio from the I2S microphone (eg:INMP441) of the microcontroller and returns the LLM response in an audio file (.wav or .mp3- can be changed as needed) which can be played through speaker options such as I2S DAC Module (eg:MAX98357A).
 Basically an HTTP server implementation of sending requests (prompts) to the LLM and receiving responses.

 ---